 Letter of Intent (LOI)

-A Letter of Intent (LOI) is a document which indicates the material points of a deal, or intent of the parties.
+A Letter of Intent (LOI) is a document that indicates the material points of a deal, or intent of the parties.
 It is typically non-binding and a precursor to more definitive documents; though it is not uncommon for certain provisions (like confidentiality, exclusive negotiation period, or break-up fees) to be binding.
+See also Indication of Interest (IOI) and Memorandum of Understanding (MOU).Employment Contract Considerations For Small Businesses and Startups

 A Lifestyle Company is a startup who is no longer seeking rapid growth and an exit (through a sale or IPO), but rather plans to operate as a going concern into the indefinite future.
 Not a bad thing, but generally not what venture capital investors are looking for.